nb-twy/ParkDirectories/README.md

 ```bash
 > find ~ -type f -name "pd.sh"
 ```
 The installation script allows you to put the executable anywhere you'd like.
 If you can't find it, it is probably best to continue to clean up the rest of the application assets and reinstall.
 If your data file exists and you want to keep the current list of parked directories, you can rename the file (_e.g. _.pd-data.bck_) and use it with the `-i, --import` option of the `install.sh` script.
-You can also just leave it alone and reinstall.
+You can also just leave it alone and reinstall.  `install.sh` does **not** overwrite the data file.

 **Data File**
 If the data file is not located where the installation log file says it should be, the active function will recreate the data file the next time you use it.
 If you know that the data file is somewhere else, you can either move it to where the installation log file says it should be or edit the log file with the correct location of the data file.